negar7918/CopyMix/README.md

 # Running simulations

 - The test file is an example of the simulation tests (configuration A in Fig. 3) in the paper but for one dataset out of 30.
-- It takes awhile (recommended to run on a powerful machine or cluster), since it is performing VI for 164 initialisation methods each being run for 4 different numbers of clusters in range of 1 to 4.
+- The chosen initialization is saved in a file, and, it is enough to run "test.py".
-- The log starts with printing the simulated data; afterwards, you can follow VI iterations, ELBO difference between iterations, and the updates of cluster probabilities for each sequence.
+  If you want to rerun the initializations uncomment line 97 in "test.py"; since it takes awhile, it is recommended to run on a powerful machine or cluster.
-- The output is a file to be generated called "inits_45_800_0_result"
+  The initialization framework performs VI for 164 initialisation methods each being run for 4 different numbers of clusters in range of 1 to 4.